 Lifeline Centers in Minnesota are supported by the Minnesota Department of Health.
 In addition to the 988 Lifeline Centers, there are also local crisis and support lines available that is supported by the Department of Human Services.

-Moving to a shorter dialing code is an important step to help reduce suicide, and it is part of a larger push to improve options for Americans facing a mental health crisis.
+Moving to a shorter dialing code is an important step to help reduce suicide, and it is part of a larger push to improve options for Americans needing emergency mental health support.

-While this is an exciting time to reimagine how crisis services are provided, the full vision of a transformed crisis care system with 988 at its core will not be built overnight.
-Transformation of this scale will take time, and we are working together to make it happen.
+While this is an exciting time to reimagine how crisis services are provided, the full vision of a transformed crisis care system with 988 at its core will take time.

 988 Suicide & Crisis Lifeline Call Summary